prograsdk/react-use-search/README.md

  This is to be passes to the search input element as its `onChange` prop.

  * `(query: text) => void`:
- A function to programatically set the query value
+ A function to programmatically set the query value

 The example show a simple component listing users that can be searched by email.